 Criminology in the Realm of Criminal Justice

 Criminology is the scientific study of crime, criminals and corrections.
 A criminologist studies normal social behaviors and deviations from the norm.
 Criminologists are often academics who study crime and the law.
 They often have a criminal justice degree that helps them provide theoretical explanations of delinquent and criminal behavior, and they often specialize in criminal profiling, which helps investigators predict and profile the characteristics of unknown offenders.

 Criminologists work with law enforcement agencies to develop profiles of particular types of crimes and gather statistics on crime rates.
 This helps law enforcement agents prevent crime before it happens, or may help them apprehend criminals once a crime has been committed.

-A good criminologist needs to demonstrate creativity, analytical thinking and problem-solving.
+A good criminal profiler needs to demonstrate creativity, analytical thinking and problem-solving.
 Criminologists generally need a criminal justice degree, preferably with a minor in psychology or sociology.

 Degrees with a Focus on Criminology